 The decarbonization options could include:

-- Utilizing combination of the current state-of-the-art approaches and the best available technologies to improve energy efficiency and minimize emissions.
-These approaches are economically attractive first steps in the path towards decarbonization.
+- Utilizing a combination of the current state-of-the-art approaches and the best available technologies to improve energy efficiency and minimize emissions.
+These approaches are economically attractive first steps in the path toward decarbonization.
 We believe that there is a potential in the range of 10 to 30% reduction.

 - Applying material efficiencies to plastics, including recycling, to improve overall carbon footprint.